Pregnancy, Childbirth, Parental Leave and Workload Relief for Faculty

 Princeton offers faculty members the following benefits in conjunction with childbirth and parenting:

-Paid temporary disability absence from four weeks before to six to eight weeks after birth (or more) based on medical certification that a faculty member is unable to perform her work.
+Paid short-term disability from four weeks before to six to eight weeks after birth (or more) based on medical certification that a faculty member is unable to perform her work.
 Benefits-eligible faculty members are expected to take advantage of this benefit.
+No coursework should be assigned to a faculty member during the semester she will take paid leave for childbearing, although she remains responsible for research and undergraduate and graduate advising before and/or after her leave that semester.

 One semester of workload relief from classroom teaching and administrative committee work, or two semesters of half relief from such duties for tenure-track and tenured faculty and senior lecturers.
-The faculty member's responsibilities for research, student consultation and advising remain unchanged.
+Workload relief should not be scheduled in the same semester in which paid leave for childbearing (a.k.a. maternity leave or short-term disability leave) is taken.
+These are separate and distinct benefits for birth mothers.
+The faculty member's responsibilities for research and undergraduate and graduate student advising remain unchanged.
 Up to one year of such relief is allowed per child.

 Extension of Term